Shivans-Awasthi/ytVideo-to-GIF/README.md

 ![phrase list](/images/selection.jpg)

-Corresponding GIFs are created and saved in the creared_gifs directory
+Corresponding GIFs are created and saved in the created_gifs directory